 In addition to reducing taxes, a credit shelter trust can help ensure that the surviving spouse honors the wishes of the deceased spouse.
 The trustee will make sure that terms of the credit shelter trust are followed.
 For instance, if the first-to-to-die spouse wants part of his or her estate to go to children of a previous marriage, the trust document can specify that.
 Trust assets are also protected from creditors.
 And assets placed in the trust don’t have to go through probate.

-Credit Shelter Trust Limits
+Limits of a Credit Shelter Trust

 Credit shelter trusts are most useful when each spouse has enough assets to reach the amount of the estate tax exemption.
 They are not generally used when estates are less than the amount of the exemption.